History of the Russian Orthodox Church: Russian Revolution

+Soviet era

 The Soviets' official religious stance was one of "religious freedom or tolerance", though the state established atheism as the only scientific truth (see also the Soviet or committee of the All-Union Society for the Dissemination of Scientific and Political Knowledge or Znanie which was until 1947 called The League of the Militant Godless).
 Criticism of atheism was strictly forbidden and sometimes led to imprisonment.

 Some actions against Orthodox priests and believers along with execution included torture being sent to these prison camps and or labour camps or also mental hospitals.
 Many Orthodox (along with peoples of other faiths) were also subjected to psychological punishment or torture and mind control experimentation, in order to force them give up their religious convictions (see Piteşti prison).

 In the first five years after the Bolshevik revolution, 28 bishops and 1,200 priests were executed.
 This included people like the Grand Duchess Elizabeth Fyodorovna who was at this point a monastic.
 Along with her murder was Grand Duke Sergei Mikhailovich Romanov; the Princes Ioann Konstantinovich, Konstantin Konstantinovich, Igor Konstantinovich and Vladimir Pavlovich Paley; Grand Duke Sergei's secretary, Fyodor Remez; and Varvara Yakovleva, a sister from the Grand Duchess Elizabeth's convent.
 They were herded into the forest, pushed into an abandoned mineshaft and grenades were then hurled into the mineshaft.
 Her remains were buried in Jerusalem, in the Church of Maria Magdalene.

-Russian Religious Renaissance
+Paris School of the Russian Religious Renaissance

 In the early 1920s, Lenin expelled the leading Russian religious thinkers.
 Forced to leave Russia, these theologians settled in various European cities.
 The vessels which carried these intellectuals to Europe came to be known as the Philosophers' ships.
 With the establishment of the St. Sergius Orthodox Theological Institute in Paris in 1925, these émigré theologians began to teach and write about Orthodox theology in a distinctive new way.
 The Fin de siècle intellectual movement in theology and philosophy actually reached its full expression outside Russia in what is now called the Russian Religious Renaissance.

 Theologian Paul L. Gavrilyuk explains that the Russian Religious Renaissance was an attempt to interpret all aspects of human existence: culture, politics, even economics, in Christian terms.
 This Renaissance was brought about by the generation of Nicholas Berdyaev, Sergius Bulgakov, Nicholas Lossky, and Lev Shestov.

 Anti-religious campaign and persecution in the 1920s and 1930s

-The sixth sector of the OGPU, led by Yevgeny Tuchkov, aggressively arrested and executed bishops, priests, and devout worshippers for refusing hand in church valuables.
+The sixth sector of the OGPU, led by Yevgeny Tuchkov, aggressively arrested and executed bishops, priests, and devout worshippers for refusing to hand in church valuables.
 Some 20,000 people were executed just outside Butovo, including many clergy, ascetics and laymen.

 The church survived underground, and Freeze argues that the persecution in some ways made it stronger: